 TLDR:We show that talking to more people improves communication skills even when those we talk to are passive listeners who don’t talk back.
 We further show that this might be because talking to multiple people increases the tendency to take perspective.

-- Iacozza, S. , Meyer, A.S. & Lev-Ari, S. (in press) How in-group bias influences the level of detail of speaker-specific information encoded in novel lexical representations
+- Iacozza, S. , Meyer, A.S. & Lev-Ari, S. (2020) How in-group bias influences the level of detail of speaker-specific information encoded in novel lexical representations

 TLDR: We process and represent the speech of ingorup and outgroup members differently.
 The greater individuals’ implicit ingroup bias, the more they store speech from ingroup speakers in more detail than speech from outgroup speakers.
 We show this by looking at participants’ source memory for novel words they learn from (speakers presented as) ingroup and outgroup members.